-- 1. "Abandoned property" means property: - a. that has been substantially unoccupied or unused for any commercial or residential purpose for at least one

-(1) year by a person with a legal or equitable right to occupy the property, - b. has been cited for housing, maintenance, or building code violations that have not been remedied within a reasonable time after two notices to cure the noncompliance, and - c. for which property taxes have not been paid for at least two years; - 2.
-"Blighted property" means a structure that:
+- "Abandoned property" means property: - that has been substantially unoccupied or unused for any commercial or residential purpose for at least one (1) year by a person with a legal or equitable right to occupy the property, - that has been cited for housing, maintenance, building b. or property code violations that have not been remedied within a reasonable time after two notices to cure the noncompliance, or - for which property taxes have not been paid for at C. least two (2) years;